nginxinc/nginx-wiki/source/modules/audio_track.rst

 Requirements
 ------------

-This module depends from some libraries (headers and shared objects) which has to be installed before it, all are commonly distributed with `FFmpeg <http://ffmpeg.org FFmpeg>`_:
+This module depends from some libraries (headers and shared objects) which has to be installed before it, all are commonly distributed with `FFmpeg <http://ffmpeg.org>`_:

 * avformat >= 55.0.0 (tested version: 55.0.0)
 * avcodec >= 55.3.0 (tested version: 55.3.0)